 The GLT O-ring fixtures aging at 300 °F and above have experienced leak test failures, or they have been removed from test for other reasons.
-No failures have yet been observed in GLT O-ring fixtures aging at 200 °F and 270 °F for 9 - 10.5 years and 5.7 years, respectively, which is more representative of (but still bounding to) O-ring temperatures during normal storage in KAC.
+No failures have yet been observed in GLT O-ring fixtures aging at 200 °F and 270 °F for 10 - 11.6 years and 6.5 to 6.7 years, respectively, which is more representative of (but still bounding to) O-ring temperatures during normal storage in KAC.
 These 23 fixtures with GLT O-rings continue aging at 200 or 270 °F.

 Leak test failures have been experienced in all of the GLT-S O-ring fixtures aging at 300 °F and above.
-No failures have yet been observed in GLT-S O-ring fixtures aging at 200 and 250 °F for up to 7.5 years.
+No failures have yet been observed in GLT-S O-ring fixtures aging at 200 and 250 °F for up to 8.5 years.
 These 4 fixtures with GLT-S O-rings continue aging at 200 or 250 °F.

 The PCV O-ring temperature expected in the KAC is 156 - 158 °F, based on an average ambient temperature of 95 °F and the maximum payload (19 W).
 Cooler ambient temperatures and reduced payloads are less challenging to the seals in storage.
-The data available to date suggest the GLT and GLT-S O-rings aging at 200 °F might maintain a leak-tight seal for up to 77 years, and O-rings at KAC storage temperatures have the potential for even greater service life.
+The data available to date suggest the GLT and GLT-S O-rings aging at 200 °F might maintain a leak-tight seal for up to 77 years, and O-rings in KAC storage at temperatures of 158 °F or less have the potential for even greater service life.
+Further consideration should be given to results from CSR testing which give different predictions of O-ring service life.

 Data from the O-ring fixtures are generally consistent with results from compression stress relaxation testing, and provide confidence in the predictive models based on those results.
-However, uncertainty still exists in extrapolating these elevated temperature results to the lower temperatures of interest for storage in KAC.
+However, uncertainty exists in extrapolating these elevated temperature results to the lower temperatures of interest for storage in KAC.
+Oxygen consumption testing, which includes results from temperatures near KAC storage temperatures, are ongoing to corroborate and provide further confidence in these extrapolations.
 Measurement of compression set in O-rings removed from failed fixtures, compared to that from KAC surveillance O-rings, indicates margin remains for O-rings still in service.